-Toward the end of his life, Disney developed innovative attractions for global events, notably the 1960 Olympics and the 1964-65 New York World's Fair.
-Beginning in 1960, Walt and his key creative executives approached several American corporations with the intent of collaborating on major shows and attractions for the 1964-65 New York World's Fair.
-The result was four of the most popular attractions at the Fair: the General Electric Progressland featuring Walt Disney's Carousel of Progress, the UNICEF Pavilion sponsored by Pepsi-Cola featuring it's a small world, the Ford Wonder Rotunda featuring Walt Disney's Magic Skyway, and the State of Illinois Pavilion featuring Great Moments with Mr. Lincoln.
+Toward the end of his life, Walt Disney developed groundbreaking attractions for global events, notably the 1964-65 New York World's Fair.
+Beginning in 1960, Walt and his key creative executives approached several American corporations with the intent of collaborating on major shows and attractions for the Fair.
+The result was four of the Fair's most popular attractions: the General Electric Progressland featuring Walt Disney's Carousel of Progress; the UNICEF Pavilion sponsored by Pepsi-Cola featuring, "it's a small world;" the Ford Wonder Rotunda featuring Walt Disney's

+Magic Skyway; and the State of Illinois Pavilion featuring Great Moments with Mr. Lincoln and the famous audio animatronic of the president.
 These attractions were later exported to Disneyland in California.

-Disney's work with Robert Moses inspired him to develop a new paradigm, EPCOT (Experimental Prototype Community Of Tomorrow), a project Walt described as "a community of tomorrow that will never be completed, but will always be introducing, testing, and demonstrating new materials and new systems...a showcase to the world of the ingenuity and imagination of American free enterprise."
+Walt Disney's work with Robert Moses on the World's Fair pavilions inspired him to develop a new paradigm, EPCOT (Experimental Prototype Community of Tomorrow), a project Walt described as "a community of tomorrow that will never be completed, but will always be introducing, testing, and demonstrating new materials and new systems...a showcase to the world of the ingenuity and imagination of American free enterprise."
 With a unique city infrastructure that separated pedestrians and traffic, EPCOT foreshadowed the New Urbanism movement by 30 years.